[Carry one another’s burdens]

 In reference to his photography he said that he tries to keep the dark under control while keeping things in focus.
 With the weather–in his neck of the woods–turning back towards those grey wintry days once more, he said to me, “I think I’m going to have to make a deliberate point of seeking the light.”

 Of course all of what he said makes me think; but this particular phrase stands out to me: “keep the dark under control while keeping focus.”
 Do you know how hard this is to do on your own?
 Do you know how hard it is to carry your own burdens?
 My guess is that you likely do.
 You’ve likely shrunk away too when you needed that light the most, and when you could have used some lightening of your own burdens.

-My guess is that those who love me see it differently.
-(Though I will likely still try to make every effort not to be a burden and bring them down).
+My guess is that those who love me see things differently (though I will likely still try to make every effort not to be a burden and bring them down).
 However, I’m looking at it a little differently.
 I need to voice things.
 I know that a true friend will understand.

 It also took unpacking some of those burdens.
 After the fact, however, I did feel a little lighter, my spirit a little more elevated, and I was blessed to know that I’m never truly alone.
 Sometimes, it may take some effort to deliberately seek that light, but I’ve never been one to back down from a challenge.